HyunjinHwn/GeneExpressionGNN/README.md

 # GeneExpressionGNN

-GeneExpressionGNN is a project focused on leveraging graph neural networks (GNNs) for inferring patterns in gene expression data.
+GeneExpressionGNN is a project focused on leveraging graph neural networks (GNNs) and other models for inferring patterns in gene expression data.
 This repository provides tools and models to explore relationships between genes and their expression profiles.

 ## Features

-- maining code for gene expression prediction from L1000 data to RNAseq data.
+- Code for gene expression prediction from L1000 data to RNAseq data.
 - Implementation of graph neural network architectures.
+- Training codes for GNN, MLP, and SwinIR.
 - Evaluation metrics for gene expression prediction.

 ## Installation